apache/druid-website-src/src/pages/community/event-guidance.md

 #### The community is bigger than Druid

-As an organizer of an Apache Druid meetup, you're part of a bigger movement full of cool and superb people.
-Take note of the ecosystem around Apache Druid and bring them along!
-Whether it's speakers or attendees, it's worth contacting other Apache meetups in your area.
-Remember that the focus of the event remains Apache Druid, so guide speakers to talk about how their technology relates to and works with Apache Druid.
+As an organizer of an Apache Druid meetup, you'll be playing a part of a bigger movement that's full of cool and superb people!

+Take note of the ecosystem around Apache Druid - you'll be fostering connections across the technoscape!

 * [Apache Airflow](https://airflow.apache.org/community/)
 * [Apache Beam](https://beam.apache.org/community/)